-- Start the engine, and warm it up thoroughly. - Adjust the idle speed to the lowest stable speed by turning the idle adjusting screw.
+- Start the engine, and warm it up thoroughly. - Adjust the idle speed to 950 ~ 1,050 r/min (rpm) by turning the idle adjusting screw.

 A. Idle Adjusting Screw

 - Open and close the throttle a few times to make sure that the idle speed does not change.
 Readjust if necessary. - •With the engine idling, turn the handlebar to each side.
 If handlebar movement changes the idle speed, the throttle cables may be improperly adjusted or incorrectly routed, or they may be damaged.
 Be sure to correct any of these conditions before riding.